 Did you or your baby suffer an injury because of the negligence of an obstetrician-gynecologist (OBGYN)?

-The Cincinnati OBGYN malpractice attorneys at O'Connor, Acciani & Levy can review your situation in a free, no obligation legal consultation.
+The Cincinnati OBGYN malpractice lawyers at O’Connor, Acciani & Levy can review your situation in a free, no obligation legal consultation.
 If we determine you have a case, we may be able to file a lawsuit to pursue compensation for medical expenses, pain and suffering, lost wages and other damages.

-Our trusted attorneys know how devastating OBGYN malpractice can be for infants and their families.
+Our trusted attorneys know how devastating doctor malpractice can be for infants and their families.
 In addition to long-term medical expenses, families often deal with a variety of other psychological and emotional issues caused by the injury.
 This is why we are committed to thoroughly investigating your case to determine the full value of your damages.

 OBGYN malpractice is any type of medical malpractice that occurs during pregnancy, childbirth or the postpartum period after the child is born.